 - New Operators: Do you have a new driver in your home this year?
 Before you put new operators at the helm, make sure they are comfortable with the boat.
 Seriously consider enrolling them in a boating class.

-- Education: Spring is a great time of year to review boating safety with your family, including rescue basics, signs of drowning, what to do in the event of an accident, and general boating protocol.
+- Education: Spring is an excellent time of year to review boating safety with your family, including rescue basics, signs of drowning, what to do in the event of an accident, and general boating protocol.

 - Unfamiliar waters: Know the water in which you will be boating.